-Nitrate or NO3– is a measurement of the amount of nitrate, the most stable form of nitrogen in water, measure online with a nitrate analyzer or in the laboratory.
+Nitrate or NO3– is a measurement of the amount of nitrate, the most stable form of nitrogen in water, measured continuously online or in the laboratory.

 WHY IS IT IMPORTANT?

 Nitrogen is a major nutrient for microbial life and is therefore very important with regards to its effects on the environment.
 Among nitrogen containing compounds, nitrate is the most common form in water.
 All other dissolved forms of nitrogen (nitrite, ammonia and organic nitrogen) get oxidized to nitrate over time.
 Nitrates are found in both ground and surface water, originating from the natural decaying process of biological matter.
 Many anthropogenic sources also contribute to nitrate levels in the environment such as industrial and municipal wastewater discharge and agricultural runoff containing nitrogen based fertilizers and livestock manure.
 It has a high solubility in water and will not be filtered out like other contaminants as it seeps through the soil layers to groundwater level.
 Measurement is important for several applications.

 In the drinking water industry, maximum contaminant levels of 50 mg/L NO3 in the EU and 10 mg/L NO3-N in the USA have been established for public safety.
 When nitrate enters the bloodstream of humans they reduce the ability of red blood cells to carry oxygen, which has serious health effects.
 This is particularly important for infants under the age of 6 months where excessive levels in their bloodstream leads to a health condition known as methemoglobinemia or “blue baby syndrome”.
 Thus, measuring and removing nitrate from drinking water are important.

 Wastewater contains high amounts of NO3 from human sewage and industrial process waste.
 Monitoring in wastewater with a real-time nitrate analyzer is important to ensure proper removal prior to discharging into the environment.